-2.1.4 Termination Time
+2.1.4 Execution Duration

-A Termination Timeobject defines the duration for which a job shall run.
-This represents the "computation time" that a job is to be allowed, although because a specific measure of CPU time may not be available in all environments this duration is defined in real clock seconds.
-A termination time of 0 implies unlimited execution duration.
+An Execution Duration object defines the duration for which a job shall run.
+This represents the "computation time" that a job is to be allowed, although because a specific measure of CPU time may not be available in all environments, this duration is defined in real clock seconds.
+An execution duration of 0 implies unlimited execution duration.

-When the termination time duration has passed the service will automatically abort the job, which has the same effect as when a manual "Abort" is requested.
+When the execution duration has been exceeded the service will automatically abort the job, which has the same effect as when a manual "Abort" is requested.